Plus, "The Years I Thought I'd Never Mention Again" - Paralyzed After the Accidents

 The years I never thought I'd mention again

 I was paralyzed in a military accident.
 They didn't know me anymore after that.
 No compensation or help.
-My face and body were disfigured (sunglasses dangling that I wore to hide the damaged face).
+My face and body were disfigured (photo above shows the sunglasses I usually wore to help hide the damaged face).
 My body and legs first swelled grotesquely, then shrank and twisted into claws, then turned to spaghetti.
 I didn't want photos or anyone to know.

 I used my own methods to rehab and forced myself to walk.